MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/azure-readiness-guide/manage-costs.md

 **Billing and subscription support**

 We offer 24x7 access for billing and subscription support to Azure customers.
-If you need assistance to understand Azure usage, please create a support request.
+If you need help understanding Azure usage, create a support request.

 **Create a support request**

 To submit a new support request:

 1. Go to **Help + Support**.
 2. Select **New support request**.

 **View a support request**

 To view all of your support requests and their status:

 1. Go to **Help + Support**.
 2. Select **All support requests**.